SASlabgroup/microSWIFT/README.md

 ### Software requirements

 The microSWIFT codebase is intended for operational use with unix-based operating systems, particularly the Raspbian GNU/Linux 10 (buster) distribution that runs onboard the microSWIFT's Raspberry Pi Zero with Python 3.7 (note this is not the preinstalled Python that ships with the Raspbian distribution).

-In the mock-based simulation mode intended for development and testing, the code has been successfully run on on macOS using python 3.7-3.9.
+The code has been successfully run in the mock-based simulation mode intended for development and testing on macOS using python 3.7-3.9.

 MicroSWIFT uses conda for package management.
 The required Python dependencies are specified in [environment.yml](https://github.com/SASlabgroup/microSWIFT/blob/main/environment.yml).